SiddhiRohan/heart-attack-prediction/README.md

 ### Model Evaluation

 The model's performance is assessed using various evaluation metrics, ultimately resulting in a final mean accuracy of 87%.
-This high accuracy rate demonstrates the reliability of our predictive model.
+This high accuracy rate demonstrates the reliability of my predictive model.